January 2026 New Releases

 January 13th

-A Barista's Guide to Love and Larceny by Caroline Bonin (Feiwel and Friends) - previously titled Worth A Dream, description not yet updated on Goodreads.
+A Barista's Guide to Love and Larceny by Caroline Bonin (Feiwel and Friends) - previously titled Worth A Dream.

 This cozy fantasy romance combines magic, college life, and first love into a sweetly brewed and delicious read about a girl roped into investigating a company's dangerous product!